vbe0201/google-ctf-2020/hardware/avr/README.md

 there is `timer_on_off` which uses the MMIO to turn the timer on off (who would've guessed it), based on the value of `enable` and also `strcpy`s the current status into the `timer_status` variable we discovered earlier.

-And finally, `ISR(TIMER1_OVF_vect)` declares another interrupt handler for, timer overflow events.
+And finally, `ISR(TIMER1_OVF_vect)` declares another interrupt handler for timer overflow events.
 But what it actually does is pretty interesting.
 If the variable `logged_in` is not set, it will increment `overflow_count` by one and compare its value against `152`, which evaluates to ~9.6 seconds rounded up to 10 seconds (as the comment also suggests, but we don't trust anything we haven't verified ourselves here, of course).
 If `logged_in` is set on the other hand though, one byte from string buffer with our flag will be copied into